SolaceSamples/solace-samples-cloudfoundry-java/docs/_tutorials/spring-cloud-autoconf-java.md

 This tutorial is part of a series of tutorials which aims to introduce users to Solace Messaging in Pivotal Cloud Foundry.
 Solace Messaging in Pivotal Cloud Foundry is delivered as a Tile on the [Pivotal Network](https://network.pivotal.io/){:target="_blank"}.
 You can see the [Solace Messaging for Pivotal Cloud Foundry Documentation](http://docs.pivotal.io/solace-messaging/){:target="_blank"} for full details.

 This tutorial is similar to the [Spring Cloud]({{ site.baseurl }}/spring-cloud) tutorial.
-Like the Spring Count tutorial, it will introduce you to Solace Messaging for Pivotal Cloud Foundry by creating a Java application.
-In contrast to the [Spring Cloud]({{ site.baseurl }}/spring-cloud), this application uses [solace-java-spring-boot](https://github.com/SolaceLabs/solace-java-spring-boot) which using the Spring Cloud Connectors library and Spring Auto Configration can auto inject a [SpringJCSMPFactory](https://github.com/SolaceLabs/solace-java-spring-boot/blob/master/solace-java-spring-boot-autoconfigure/src/main/java/com/solacesystems/jcsmp/SpringJCSMPFactory.java) directly into your application.
+Like the Spring Cloud tutorial, it will introduce you to Solace Messaging for Pivotal Cloud Foundry by creating a Java application.
+In contrast to the [Spring Cloud]({{ site.baseurl }}/spring-cloud), this application uses [solace-java-spring-boot](https://github.com/SolaceProducts/solace-java-spring-boot) which using the Spring Cloud Connectors library and Spring Auto Configration can auto inject a [SpringJCSMPFactory](https://github.com/SolaceProducts/solace-java-spring-boot/blob/master/solace-java-spring-boot-autoconfigure/src/main/java/com/solacesystems/jcsmp/SpringJCSMPFactory.java) directly into your application.

 ![overview]({{ site.baseurl }}/images/spring-cloud-app-architecture.png){: .center-image}

 ## Goals

-The goal of this tutorial is to demonstrate auto injecting a [SpringJCSMPFactory](https://github.com/SolaceLabs/solace-java-spring-boot/blob/master/solace-java-spring-boot-autoconfigure/src/main/java/com/solacesystems/jcsmp/SpringJCSMPFactory.java) based on  the application's Cloud Foundry Service Bindings and connect to the Solace Messaging service instance.
+The goal of this tutorial is to demonstrate auto injecting a [SpringJCSMPFactory](https://github.com/SolaceProducts/solace-java-spring-boot/blob/master/solace-java-spring-boot-autoconfigure/src/main/java/com/solacesystems/jcsmp/SpringJCSMPFactory.java) based on  the application's Cloud Foundry Service Bindings and connect to the Solace Messaging service instance.
 This tutorial will show you:

-1. How to Autowire a [SpringJCSMPFactory](https://github.com/SolaceLabs/solace-java-spring-boot/blob/master/solace-java-spring-boot-autoconfigure/src/main/java/com/solacesystems/jcsmp/SpringJCSMPFactory.java) into your application
+1. How to Autowire a [SpringJCSMPFactory](https://github.com/SolaceProducts/solace-java-spring-boot/blob/master/solace-java-spring-boot-autoconfigure/src/main/java/com/solacesystems/jcsmp/SpringJCSMPFactory.java) into your application
-1. How to Autowire the [SolaceMessagingInfo](https://github.com/SolaceLabs/sl-spring-cloud-connectors/blob/master/src/main/java/com/solace/labs/spring/cloud/core/SolaceMessagingInfo.java) provided by the Cloud Foundry environment using Spring Cloud Connectors.
+1. How to Autowire the [SolaceMessagingInfo](https://github.com/SolaceProducts/sl-spring-cloud-connectors/blob/master/src/main/java/com/solace/labs/spring/cloud/core/SolaceMessagingInfo.java) provided by the Cloud Foundry environment using Spring Cloud Connectors.
-1. How to Autowire [SpringJCSMPFactoryCloudFactory](https://github.com/SolaceLabs/solace-java-spring-boot/blob/master/solace-java-spring-boot-autoconfigure/src/main/java/com/solacesystems/jcsmp/SpringJCSMPFactoryCloudFactory.java) which you can use to access other Cloud Available Solace Messaging Instances and create other instances of SpringJCSMPFactory.
+1. How to Autowire [SpringJCSMPFactoryCloudFactory](https://github.com/SolaceProducts/solace-java-spring-boot/blob/master/solace-java-spring-boot-autoconfigure/src/main/java/com/solacesystems/jcsmp/SpringJCSMPFactoryCloudFactory.java) which you can use to access other Cloud Available Solace Messaging Instances and create other instances of SpringJCSMPFactory.
 1. How to establish a connection to the Solace Messaging service.
 1. How to publish, subscribe and receive messages.